HumanSignal/label-studio/docs/source/tags/rectanglelabels.md

 ---
 title: RectangleLabels
 type: tags
-order: 408
+order: 418
 ---

-RectangleLabels tag creates labeled rectangles on the image
+RectangleLabels tag creates labeled rectangles
+Used only for Image

 ### Parameters